ctm/mb2-doc/src/demo.md

 You are not able to change preferences of a demo account.

-So, after you've played with the demo, you may want to create a user account.
+So, after you've played with the demo, you may want to create your own account.